 In 2013, “Two Mirrors” for flute and string trio premiered in Budapest, Bratislava, Brno, Prague and Vienna.
 He has received commissions for new works from the Da Capo Chamber Players, the Palisades Virtuosi (recorded on Albany Records), and Engle Winds.
 His newest work, “Gong,” for alto flute, piano and marimba was commissioned by the Aspen Contemporary Ensemble and will premiere at the Aspen Music Festival in July.

 Sunbin has received numerous awards including seven ASCAP Morton Gould Young Composers Awards and the International North/South Consonance Composition Competition.

 Currently, Sunbin is working on an orchestral piece entitled, “Klauśnarrāsana,” based on a story and fictional language of his own invention.
 The five-movement work integrates his interests in acoustics, spectral music composition, and conlanging (language creation.)

-Sunbin Kim is a member of the American Composers Alliance.
+Sunbin Kim is affiliated with the American Composers Alliance and BMI.